Skip to content

 25. Monitoring of forest management plan implementation available?

-The monitoring information is available for only one forest management plan uploaded on the Open Timber Portal.
-However, the information available does not detail performance against FMP objectives and indicators.
+Monitoring information is available for only one of the forest management plans uploaded to Open Timber Portal.
+However, this does not cover the company's entire operations.

 26. Company has provided valid legal documents to Open Timber Portal on use right (at the time of SPOTT assessments)?

-[Externally verified] The company has provided 2 out of the 16 total valid legal documents required by Open Timber Portal on use right.
+[Externally verified] The company has provided 6/19 valid legal documents required by Open Timber Portal on use rights.
 The company and CAMTRANS operate an FMU in partnership.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 27. Company has provided valid legal documents to Open Timber Portal on forest management (at the time of SPOTT assessments)?

-[Externally verified] The company has provided 13 out of the 14 total valid legal documents required by Open Timber Portal on forest management.
+[Externally verified] The company has provided 15/16 valid legal documents required by Open Timber Portal on forest management.
 The company and CAMTRANS operate an FMU in partnership.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 28. Company has provided valid legal documents to Open Timber Portal on timber harvesting (at the time of SPOTT assessments)?

 Please note: Company scores on Open Timber Portal are updated daily.
-Visit the OTP website to review the company's current performance by clicking on the source link.
+Visit the OTP website to review the company's current performance here: http://www.opentimberportal.org/operators.

 30. Number of company owned sawmills?